 The Best Softshell Jacket for Men Review

-Our quest for the best continues in this update of our popular softshell jacket review!
-We are continually looking for the highest-performing jackets on the market, so we bought 11 top softshells and put them to the test side-by-side.
+In this update, we continue our quest for the best in our popular softshell jacket review!
+Continually looking for the highest-performing jackets on the market, we bought 11 top softshells and tested them side-by-side.
 Over the course of three months, our testers scraped through arm-eating offwidth rock climbs, climbed ice in freezing wind, ski toured for days, snowshoed, and hiked local trails while wearing these jackets.
 After side-by-side comparisons, we ranked each product's weather protection, breathability, mobility, features, weight, and style.
 With jackets that differ greatly in their levels of water resistance and breathability there's one for nearly any use.
 Though competition was fierce, we gave awards to the best.
 Continue reading to see how these jackets compare and which one is best for you.

 Read the full review below >